Restore

 The COS Creek Plan establishes a comprehensive vision for the future investments and stewardship of the Fountain Creek Watershed with a specific focus on segments of the Monument and Fountain creeks adjacent to Downtown Colorado Springs.
 The COS Creek Plan establishes an implementable vision, which respects our communities’ values, responds to infrastructure needs, and leverages opportunities.
 The Plan is a unique partnership between Pikes Peak Waterways (non-profit), the City of Colorado Springs (Stormwater Enterprise), and Colorado Springs Utilities.
 It is intended to create excitement, foster collaboration, and identify public and private partnership opportunities.

 The entire COS Creek Plan corridor includes portions of Monument Creek and Fountain Creek along with the confluence of the two creeks at America the Beautiful Park.
 The northernmost extent is located on Monument Creek at the Austin Bluffs Parkway bridge.
-The study area extends south to the confluence of Fountain Creek and Shooks Run Creek, just southeast of Dorchester Park and east of the South Nevada Avenue bridge.
+The study area extends to the south to the S. Academy Boulevard bridge.

 Partners and Collaborators